 Is your curbing mower friendly?

-The 'mower's edge' curb has been an excellent marketing tool for the past 40 years but in actuality it isn't that friendly.
+The 'mower's edge' curb has been an excellent marketing tool for the past 40 years but in actuality it isn't that friendly and in our opinion its time has passed.
 The slant style curbing that we use is as mower friendly as the mower's edge if not more so because grass and mulch does not grow on top of it.

 One of the biggest problems with mower's edge curbing (which we don't install) is that after a year or two the grass and mulch creeps over the lower edge and requires MORE maintenance to remove.